rohan843/CTFs/picoCTF_237_WPA-ing_Out/README.md

 ---

 The pcap contains a lot of `802.11` packets, but nothing seems to be at or above the internet layer.
 I did find an SSID `Gone_Surfing`.
 This suggests that perhaps the password we are looking for is the wifi password.

+---

+I analysed the pcap more to find out that the wifi network is an open network, and therefore will not be associated with any password.
+Based on the number of packets sent by various participants, I have identified one MAC address that had performed the highest number of communications.
+Its filter is: `wlan.addr==1c:bf:ce:17:b0:be`.
+I think that it might be sending some data somewhere with some password.
+There was mention of WPA somewhere, so I'll look into what WPA is.